Election Setup — A Brief Overview

 - Voters will be notified automatically as soon as the election starts, and results will be automatically tallied.

 - Please note that test elections and elections with under 20 voters are at no charge.

-- 20-voter elections are limited on the number of features that can be used in order for it to qualify as free.
+- 20-voter elections are limited as to the features that can be used in order for it to qualify as free.

 - Visit our pricing page to find out if your election will require this final step.